Motor banner for tanzer 22 page

 Starting the Motor

-I tried everything to get this motor started, following the instructions to the letter; Went online, read the manual, asked for advice.
+I tried everything to get this motor started, following the instructions to the letter.
+I went online, read the manual, asked for advice.
 The motor was never near the water when the mounting plate broke, so it did not get wet.
 The gas was brand new with stabilizer and water remover stuff.
+I tried for several afternoons, as did a few helpful souls who took pity on me.

 This went on for a couple of days.
-Just when I had resigned myself to hauling the motor back to shore in my little Skerry (being used as a rowboat this time) and bringing it back to the dealership, it started!!
+Just when I had resigned myself to hauling the motor back to shore in my little Skerry (being used as a row-boat this time) and bringing it back to the dealership, it started!!
 Tell me there is not an imp living in that motor.

-If you're wondering, I eventually got the little boat out and SAILING, and what a rush that was, even if there was only about 4 knots of wind.
+If you're wondering, I eventually got the little boat out and SAILING, and what a rush that was, even if there was only in about 4 knots of wind.

 NOW I have a sailboat.

-and am gradually gaining confidence.
+I managed to get out a few times and am gradually gaining confidence.
 The last time I actually put a regular jib up.
 Up till then I had only dared use the storm jib.
 It also came with a huge Genoa, much larger than the mainsail, but I have not had the chance or guts to use it yet.

 I am now in the same boat (pun intended) as other Tanzer 22 owners.
 There is work to be done on the boat!